ckyau/GettingAndCleaningData/README.md

 Some notes:

-1 - The binding and appending of data should not be considered as a problem, since there is never any shuffeling of rows that occur
+1. The binding and appending of data should not be considered as a problem, since there is never any shuffling of rows that occur
-2 - The tidyverse package is used throughout the code
+2. The tidyverse package is used throughout the code

 The end result is shown in the file `tidy.txt`.